-We hope this “food trend” becomes more than a trend, but a way of life.
+We hope this “food trend” becomes a way of life.

 Our Unusual But Usable program hit the ground at full speed this year, selling MILLIONS of pounds of produce seconds.

-Sometimes, yes, you want that perfect produce, for example, a fruit bowl or a display.
-However, realizing our customers didn’t always need perfect, blemish-free produce for their chopped, sliced, and diced needs was a perfect fit for UBU produce—it is also less expensive.
+Sometimes, yes, you want that perfect produce—for example, a fruit bowl or a display.
+However, realizing our customers didn’t always need perfect, blemish-free produce for their chopped, sliced, and diced needs was a perfect fit for UBU produce, and it is also less expensive.
 It’s a win-win.